vexxhost/atmosphere/roles/percona_xtradb_cluster/README.md

 ## Local storage

 The following example shows a backup that runs daily at 6AM to a persistent volume with 3 backups kept.
-The size of the persistent volume is 500Gi in the example below.
+The size of the persistent volume is 50Gi in the example below.

+> **Note**
+>
+> The Percona Operator for MySQL creates a persistent volume claim for every
+> single backup.
+This means that if you have 3 backups kept, you will have 3
+> persistent volume claims.
+It's best to set the storage in that case to the
+> size of a single backup (or perhaps match your backup size to the size of the
+> cluster storage, which defaults to `160Gi`).

 ```yaml
 percona_xtradb_cluster_spec: